Department of Art, Communication and Theatre

 COMM 4324 Public Relations & Crisis Comm 3 SCH (3-0)

-Public relations and crisis management and problem solving through journalism, media and communications.
+Public relations and crisis management and problem solving through journalism, mass media, and digital media.
 Theoretical basis for public relations; law and ethics concerning the profession.

 COMM 4331 Readings in Comm & Theatre 3 SCH (3-0)